CiTR/Other/Projects/Studio A Phone Ringing Light/Documentation.md

 &nbsp;&nbsp;&nbsp;&nbsp; In this file, all project related information can be found.
 This includes the circuit diagram, links to all reference websites and documents, a recorded list of encountered issues and their found solutions, and more.
 Please refer to the table below to quickly navigate to your desired section of documention.

+&nbsp;&nbsp;&nbsp;&nbsp; Speaking of references, I want to give a huge shoutout and thanks to Team Whimsy Makerspace: Mel Lester Jr, whose online project served as my main guide for creating this project.
+For information regarding his project, please read reference one under [References and Appreciation](#references-and-appreciation).

 #

 ## Table of Contents